TejasDasa/RISC-V-Processor/README.md

 - Context switching
 - Preemptive round-robin scheduler

-The scheduler has been validated on physical FPGA hardware using independent tasks with persistent local state across repeated timer-driven context switches.
+The scheduler has been validated on physical FPGA hardware using multiple independent tasks with persistent local state across repeated timer-driven context switches.

 ---

 # FPGA Implementation

-The SoC has been deployed successfully on a **Digilent Cora Z7-07S**, using the Zynq XC7Z007S programmable logic.
+The SoC has been successfully deployed on a **Digilent Cora Z7-07S**, using the Zynq XC7Z007S programmable logic.

-Verified in hardware:
+Hardware-validated functionality includes:

 - RV32I program execution
+- Compiled bare-metal C
 - Memory-mapped GPIO controlling physical LEDs
-- Timer interrupts
+- Machine timer interrupts
-- Machine-mode trap entry/return
+- Trap entry and return
+- Preemptive context switching
-- Preemptive task scheduling
+- Multi-task scheduling
-- UART output through the board's onboard USB interface
+- UART output to a host computer

-UART output is bridged between the custom RV32I SoC in programmable logic and the Zynq Processing System using an AXI GPIO mailbox with a synchronized valid/acknowledge handshake:
+UART output is bridged from the custom RV32I processor in programmable logic through the Zynq Processing System:

 ```text
 RV32I